Same day flower delivery available

-Breathe a sigh of relief because these classic beauties can come into the safe zone!
-We’re ever-so-pleased to share that roses, in all colours and in all sizes, rank low on the sneeze-inducing scale.
+Breathe a sigh of relief because these classic beauties are safe!
+Thankfully, roses in all colours and in all sizes, rank low on the sneeze-inducing scale.
 Choose tight buds to further minimise pollen exposure.

-Hydrangeas are also insect-pollinated and will keep you from heartache this hay fever season.
-These lovely hardy shrubs come in shades of blue, white and pink and are the perfect flowering plant to keep in your backyard this springtime.
+Hydrangeas are also insect-pollinated and will keep you from sneezing the house down this hay fever season.
+These lovely shrubs come in shades of blue, white, and pink and are the perfect flowering plant to keep in your backyard this springtime.
 You’ll experience the sweetness of spring, sneeze-free!

-Not only do they have the sweetest little faces around but these sweethearts are also allergy-friendly.
-Pollenated by insects, these lovelies are the perfect choice to liven up your garden this spring time without the torment of allergies.
+Not only do they have the sweetest little faces around but these flowers are also allergy-friendly.
+Pollinated by insects, these lovelies are the perfect choice to liven up your garden this spring time without the torment of allergies.